carlosqueiroz/plastimatch/doc/sphinx/plastimatch.rst

   -z, --volume-size <arg>       Physical size of reconstruction volume
                                  "s1 s2 s3", in mm (default: 300 300 150)

-The usage of the fdk program is best understood by following along with the tutorials: :ref:`fdk_tutorial_i` and :ref:`fdk_tutorial_ii`.
+The usage of the fdk command is best understood by following along with the tutorials: :ref:`fdk_tutorial_i` and :ref:`fdk_tutorial_ii`.

 Three different formats of input files are supported.
 These are: